aterreno/blog/content/context-is-king/index.md

 There are some contexts were that "methodology" I did explain, let’s call it process 0.01%, won’t clearly work.

-Now, I still don’t fully understand why, but it’s a fact. (many times is caused by politics and fear in dysfunctional organizations)
+Now, I still don’t fully understand why, but it’s a fact. (many times is caused by politics and fear in dysfunctional organisations)

 There are enterprise contexts where there’s need of tools to keep the project on track from a quality and delivery perspective.
 It’s still questionable that the tool will fix the problem.
 I think that spending a month training/staffing the team most of the times will pay back more than installing (buying) CI server, tracking tool, estimating, planning, etc.